Toronto: Home renovations are expensive. The good news is that you are not required to furnish the cash from your own pocket.

 Which is better?

 - Can you obtain a credit card with a 0% introductory APR?
 If your credit history qualifies you for this type of credit card, you can use it to pay for urgent repairs.
 However, if you apply for a new credit card, it may take up to ten business days to come in the mail.
-Later, before the promotional 0% APR ends, you can obtain a home equity loan or a personal loan to avoid paying the card’s variable-rate APR.
+Later, before the promotional 0% APR ends, you can obtain a home equity mortgage or a personal mortgage to avoid paying the card’s variable-rate APR.

 Prequalification should not have a negative impact on your credit score, and it will assist you estimate your monthly payments.